The workshop for men who are ready to re-energize themselves, their relationships, and their communities

 Sessions will take place in a secure videoconference led by trained facilitators who will lead participants through a series of individual reflections, collaborative activities, and group discussions.
 Each week will focus on a specific theme:

-- Week 2 (May 26 – 7:30-9:40pm ET): Challenging and supporting ourselves and each other to live with greater integrity and accountability
+• Week 2: Challenging and supporting ourselves and each other to live with greater integrity and

-- Week 3 (June 2 – 7:30-9:40pm ET): Exploring skills and opportunities to transform our mindset and our stories
+• Week 3: Exploring skills and opportunities to transform our mindset and our stories

-- Week 4 (June 9 – 7:30-9:40pm ET): Celebrating our gifts and designing ways to share them within our relationships and communities
+• Week 4: Celebrating our gifts and identifying ways to share them in our relationships and

 Who is this for?